top of page

 The Insert Sections tool will automatically insert a midspan section along all connections where no section currently exists.

 *You should still be collecting midspans in the field.
 Marking “Done” in mobile is what actually places the section symbol (typically a blue triangle).
-This tool should only be used if you didn’t need to collect the midspan, but want to add dummy photos during Cable Trace to assist in that workflow.
+This tool should only be used if you didn’t need to collect the midspan, but want to add dummy photos during the Cable Tracing process to assist in that workflow.

 Address Data